Pain Treatment for the Soles of the Feet

 Pain treatment for the soles of the feet

-You should put a support in your shoes that supports the arch of your foot so as to reduce the pain.
+Put an orthotic in your shoes that supports the arch of your foot so as to reduce the pain.

-Dedicate at least 20 minutes a day to practicing stretching exercises.
+Set aside at least 20 minutes a day to practicing stretching exercises.

 If the anti-inflammation drugs don’t provide the effect you’re looking for, try a much stronger and more effective treatment, like a corticosteroid injection.
 These are injected directly into the affected ligament, the heel, or the arch of the foot.
 Afterwards, the therapist applies a painless electrical current, so that the steroid will penetrate the skin and the muscle.

 Your professional might also choose physical therapy, in which you will stretch the plantar fascia and the Achilles tendons.
 Likewise, they will also recommend exercises to strengthen the lower leg muscles.

 In some cases, you will absolutely need to use night splints.
 These can help stretch the calf and the arch of the foot.
 This will keep the foot flexed, stretching out the plantar fascia and the Achilles tendon, thereby reducing pain and stiffness in the morning.

 You could also use orthopedics in your shoes that help distribute pressure more evenly.
 This may prevent even greater damage to the plantar fascia.